Home · Property management · Renting out a new build

 Trade commissioning certificatesAircon, hot water, gas, plumbing, anything else commissioned.
 Each trade should give you a certificate confirming the system was installed and tested properly.

 Appliance warrantiesOven, cooktop, rangehood, dishwasher, microwave, ceiling fans.
 Most manufacturers want you to register online within 30 to 90 days of installation to activate the full warranty.
-Installation alone usually doesn't do it.
+Installation alone usually does not do it.

-Hot water systemEasy to overlook because it's out of sight.
+Hot water systemEasy to overlook because it is out of sight.
 Warranties run 5 to 10 years depending on the brand, but most need registering.
 Grab the model number and register direct with the manufacturer.

 Garage door and motorOften forgotten.
 The door and the motor are usually separate warranties from different manufacturers.
 Both need registering.
-While you're at it, make sure remotes are programmed and tested, and that you've got the manual override keys.
+While you are at it, make sure remotes are programmed and tested, and that you have the manual override keys.

-Air conditioningCheck it's been tested and commissioned.
+Air conditioningCheck it has been tested and commissioned.
 Register with the manufacturer using the serial number.
 Set a calendar reminder for any required annual servicing, because skipping it can void the warranty.

 Roof and structuralCovered by WA's six-year statutory warranty, but ask your builder for any specific manufacturer warranties on roofing, waterproofing membranes, or treated timbers.